API¶

 Parse an

-header.Return a list of connection options.
+Upgradeheader.Return a list of connection options.

 Raise

-on invalid inputs.
+InvalidHeaderFormaton invalid inputs.

-module provides basic HTTP parsing and
+The websockets.http module provides basic HTTP parsing and

 serialization.
 It is merely adequate for WebSocket handshake messages.

-Its functions cannot be imported from websockets
+Its functions cannot be imported from websockets.
+They must be imported

-from websockets.http
+from websockets.http.

 - class websockets.http.Headers(*args, **kwargs)[source]¶